Victim Support is looking for a Media and External Communications Lead based in London.

 The main duties of this role are to:

-- Lead on developing and delivering an effective external communications strategy
+- Lead on delivering the organisation's external communications plan

 - Run the Victim Support press office